Cau-Correa/ms1/README.md

 * ### Typography

 The Overpass font is used throughout the whole website with Sans Serif as the fallback font.
-Besides been an attractive clean font, Overpass was appropriate because its similar to the fount "Interstate" used in the SoundCloud code imbeded in the Music section.
+Besides being an attractive clean font, Overpass was appropriate because it's similar to the font "Interstate" used in the SoundCloud code embedded in the Music section.

 * ### Design choices

-A reduction of content according with screen size was applied.
+A reduction of content according to screen size was applied.
 On Large screens the user can have access to the full content and enjoy a full experience the website provides.

 But with reduction of screen size the content is accordingly reduced to keep providing a good experience on the website without having a confusing and crowded screen.
-On small screen size just 2 videos are shown on Video sections and instead of 6 just 4 music pieces are shown on Muisc section.
+On a small screen size just 2 videos are shown on Video sections and instead of 6 just 4 music pieces are shown on music section.

-Also on small screen size the navigation bar loses the social media links and turns into a buttom with the menu links to the other sections.
+Also on small screen size the navigation bar loses the social media links and turns into a button with the menu links to the other sections.

 * ### Wireframe.